ANANGH/SMART-MIRROR/modules/README.md

 #### `requiresVersion:`
 *Introduced in version: 2.1.0.*

-A string that defines the minimum version of the MagicMirror framework.
+A string that defines the minimum version of the SmartMirror framework.
 If it is set, the system compares the required version with the users version.
 If the version of the user is out of date, it won't run the module.

 **Note:** Since this check is introduced in version 2.1.0, this check will not be run in older versions.
 Keep this in mind if you get issue reports on your module.